 El Triunfo Biosphere Reserve

 The El Triunfo Biosphere Reserve is the most diverse evergreen cloud forest in Mexico and one of the most important sites for bird migration.
-It is covered with evergreen seasonal forest, montane rain forest and lower montane rain forest that contain a higher proportion of endemic plants.
+It is covered with evergreen seasonal forests, montane rain forests, and lower montane rain forests that contain a higher proportion of endemic plants.

-El Triunfo is situated in the mountains of Sierra Madre de Chiapas, south of the Chiapas State.
+El Triunfo is situated in the mountains of the Sierra Madre de Chiapas.
 The terrain is generally steep and mountainous.
 The reserve is constituted as the limit between two of the largest hydrological regions of the state; the Pacific coast and the Grijalva-Usumacinta River.

 The El Triunfo Biosphere Reserve protects 10 of the 19 types of vegetation reported for the State of Chiapas.
 Among them are two of the most endangered ecosystems in Mexico, the cloud forest and the rain forest.

 El Triunfo’s cloud forest is reported to be one of the most extensive remnants in the country and contains the greatest diversity of tree species in North and Central America.